What kinds of students attend DePaul?

-Every morning our kids get a 15-minute brain break, and we send them outside to play for 30 minutes of recess on every pretty day.
+We believe in brain breaks!
+Every morning our kids get a 10-minute brain break, and we send them outside to play for 30 minutes of recess on every pretty day.
 We also assign every student to a P.E. class.

 Do you have classroom accommodations?

--Regularly assess students for Reading, Language, and Math levels, then sort them into classes (for subjects) by ability, teach the curriculum to mastery, then bump them to the next level when they are ready
+-Regularly assess students for Reading, Language, and Math levels, then sort them into classes by ability, teach the curriculum to mastery, then bump them to the next level when they are ready

 -Allow extra time for assessments

--Engage kids with lessons in a variety of creative ways to apply information to everyday life
+-Engage kids in a variety of creative lessons and their real-life applications

 How do I know if DePaul is right for my child?

-If your child has dyslexia, ADD/ADHD, dyscalculia, or a related learning difference, we highly recommend scheduling a tryout school day, where your child attends a regular school day at DePaul.
-This is an excellent opportunity to see firsthand if our lesson style is compatible with the way (s)he learns.
+If your child is affected academically by dyslexia, ADD/ADHD, dyscalculia, or a related learning difference, is not easily overstimulated, and has good conduct and attendance, we highly recommend scheduling a tryout school day.
+This is an excellent opportunity to see firsthand if DePaul is compatible with the way (s)he learns.
 Once the day is done, parents and administration can discuss whether DePaul is a good fit for your student.
-Your child may be given our screening assessment in lieu of a tryout day in the summertime.
+Your child may have a screening in lieu of a tryout day in the summertime.

-How will I know if my child is progressing?
-How will I know if these strategies help her?
+How will I know if my child is progressing— if these strategies help?

 Do you offer any scholarships?

-We also accept the Gardiner Scholarship, the FTC, and the Frances McGlannon Foundation Scholarship.
+We also accept the Gardiner Scholarship, the Florida Tax Credit Scholarship, the Hope Scholarship, and the Frances McGlannan Foundation Trust.

-Additionally, DePaul itself offers an annual scholarship to help offset the cost of tuition.
-You may apply for those scholarships here.
+DePaul itself also offers an annual scholarship to help offset the cost of tuition.
+You can explore scholarships here.

 Are you a religious school?